openenergymonitor/guide/source/setup/index.markdown

 \* Requires RJ45 breakout board

-#### {% linkable_title Use in USA%}
+#### {% linkable_title Use in the USA%}

 The emonPi and emonTx are designed to monitor single phase AC up to 100A.
-The system can work for some set-ups in USA with some changes to the configuration.
+The system can work for some set-ups in the USA with some changes to the configuration.
 Users in North America should consult the Building Blocks guide ['emonTx - Use in North America'](http://openenergymonitor.org/emon/buildingblocks/EmonTx-in-North-America) and forum thread discussions [[1]](http://openenergymonitor.org/emon/node/711) [[2]](http://openenergymonitor.org/emon/node/3265).

-#### {% linkable_title Use with three-phase%}
+#### {% linkable_title Use with 3 phase%}

 The emonPi / emonTx have been designed for single-phase AC monitoring.
-The emonTx can monitor 'approximate' three-phase (assuming balanced phases) using [modified firmware](https://github.com/openenergymonitor/emonTxFirmware/tree/master/emonTxV3/RFM/emonTxV3.4/emonTxV3_4_3Phase_Voltage) and 3x CT sensors + 1 x AC-AC adapter.
+The emonTx can monitor 'approximate' 3 phase (assuming balanced phases) using [modified firmware](https://github.com/openenergymonitor/emonTxFirmware/tree/master/emonTxV3/RFM/emonTxV3.4/emonTxV3_4_3Phase_Voltage) and 3x CT sensors + 1 x AC-AC adapter.
 [Further reading](https://openenergymonitor.org/emon/buildingblocks/3-phase-power)

 <br>